mrkaleArduinoLib/gbj_appthingsboard/README.md

 ## Fundamental functionality
 * The library utilizes internal timer for periodical data publishing to <abbr title="Internet of Things">IoT</abbr> platform.
 * The connection to Wifi and to ThingsBoard IoT platform is checked at every loop of a main sketch.
-* The library utilizes main and alternative (fallback) IP address of an IoT platform.
-They might be ethernet and wifi addresses of the same ThingsBoard server.
-* If no connection to IoT platform is detected, the library starts the [connection process](#connection).
+* If no connection to IoT platform is detected, the library repeats connecting after [internal Connection waiting period](#internals) again.
+It is up to an application and/or an external watchdog timer to restart the microcontroller after some failed connection attempts.
 * The library subscribes to externally defined (in a main sketch) <abbr title="Remote Procedure Call">RPC</abbr> functions to interact with the IoT platform.
 * The class from the library is not intended to be used directly in a sketch, just as a parent class for project specific device libraries communicating with IoT platform, e.g., `apptb_device`.